► Empower: Economy and Jobs

 Students from Xingnan Primary School sharing their environmental project with Minister Grace Fu

-5. Participants acknowledged the need to manage the transition to net-zero carbon emissions at a suitable pace, so that we can meet our climate ambitions while remaining economically competitive.
+7. Participants acknowledged the need to manage the transition to net-zero carbon emissions at a suitable pace, so that we can meet our climate ambitions while we remain economically competitive.

 Funding diverse needs

-6. Participants acknowledged that, with finite fiscal resources, the Government has to balance the diverse needs and aspirations of different groups, and ensure a fair and considered allocation of funding across various policies and schemes.
+8. Participants acknowledged that, with finite fiscal resources, the Government has to balance the diverse needs and aspirations of different groups, and ensure a fair and considered allocation of funding across various policies and schemes.
+Budget 2023 further enhanced the progressivity of our system of taxes and transfers, to ensure that those with greater means contribute more, and support goes to those who need it most.

 Participants from the Singapore Scout Association brainstorming on how they can do their part for the environment